I Am a Camera (film): Reception

 British critics were nearly uniform in their disappointment with I Am a Camera, with negative reviews appearing in the Evening News, the Daily Telegraph, the Financial Times, the Daily Mirror, the News Chronicle, and Tribune.
 Each believed that Laurence Harvey had been miscast as Isherwood.
 For the most part, they agreed that Harris's performance was a bright spot, although the Daily Sketch expressed a preference for Dorothy Tutin, who had played Sally on stage in 1954.

 Bosley Crowther of The New York Times gave I Am a Camera a bad review, finding it "meretricious, insensitive, superficial, and just plain cheap".
 Crowther was particularly appalled by John Collier's script, blasting it for largely abandoning both the Van Druten and Isherwood source material.
 He also sharply criticized the abortion material, deeming it a "capstone of cheap contrivance and tasteless indelicacy".
-Julie Harris he labeled a "show-off", while Laurence Harvey is "an anxious straight man for her jokes", with all parties directed by Cornelius with no eye to any subtlety of character.
+Julie Harris he labelled a "show-off", while Laurence Harvey is "an anxious straight man for her jokes", with all parties directed by Cornelius with no eye to any subtlety of character.

 In an August 1955 pictorial, LIFE magazine called the film's party sequence "violently funny".
 LIFE praised Harris's acting, while at the same time finding the film spends too much time on Harris's character.
 Still, LIFE felt confident in predicting the film's success.

 Julie Harris was nominated for a 1956 BAFTA Award for Best Foreign Actress.

 Isherwood recorded his distaste for the film in his diary, noting his attendance at a 22 June 1955 preview.
 He found the film "a truly shocking and disgraceful mess.
 I must admit that John Collier is largely to blame – for a sloppy, confused script.
 But everything is awful - except for Julie, who was misdirected."
 In a letter to friend John Lehmann, Isherwood called the film "disgusting ooh-la-la, near pornographic trash – a shameful exhibition".

 On the occasion of its video release in 1985, Lawrence Van Gelder, for The New York Times, found that this film, while suffering in comparison with the more lavish Cabaret, is still charming in its way, mostly because of Harris's performance as Sally.

 Phil Hall reviewed I Am a Camera for Film Threat in 2005.
 He questioned the casting of Harvey as Isherwood, saying that the role called for a light comedic touch that was never Harvey's forte.
 Harvey's underplaying of the part, he wrote, clashes with Harris's unrestrained stage-style performance of hers.
 Still, he found that the film is "an intriguing curio" that garners interest for its exploration of the anti-Semitism that gave rise to the Nazis, and for its handling of "touchier aspects" of the original sources, including Isherwood's homosexuality and Sally's abortion, which became a false pregnancy scare for the film.